iTwin/itwinjs-core/docs/bis/fundamentals/data-organization/information-hierarchy.md

 * An Element can own child Elements.
 * A *Spatial Organizer* can hold an Element as part of the spatial decomposition of a *Facility*, in light of a specific discipline.
 * A *Physical System* can group a member Element.
-* The provenance of an Element can be traced to an *External Source*, whose organization may be hierarchical.
+* The provenance of an Element can be traced back to an *External Source*, whose organization may be hierarchical.

 Each of these mechanism is intended to be used in specific circumstances which are explained in this chapter.